Relativity theory in time-space: General relativity theory

 \section{General relativity theory}

-In time-space there is a way to describe and visualize certain spaces which are solutions of Einstein field equations (briefly Einstein's equation).
-The first method is when we embed into an at least four-dimensional time-space a four-dimensional manifold which inner metric is a solution of the Einstein's equation.
+In time-space there is a way to describe and visualize certain spaces which are solutions of Einstein's field equations (briefly Einstein's equation).
+The first method is when we embed into an at least four-dimensional time-space a four-dimensional manifold whose inner metric is a solution of Einstein's equation.
 Our basic references here are the books \cite{eddington} and \cite{griffiths}.